 High pressure steam-curing autoclaving process gives ALC panels high strength to weight ratio even higher than M 150 concrete.
 ALC panels are used with reinforcements to meet load-bearing design requirements like bearing capacity, stiffness, shear resistance, deflection, etc.

 ALC blocks are a preferred choice for all kinds of walls due to their high load-bearing strength.
-They are used for external and internal walls, load bearing and non-load-bearing walls, basements, and firewalls, etc.
+They are used for external and internal walls, load bearing and non-load-bearing walls, basements, and firewalls, etc. They can absorb strong impacts, while also being able to withstand harsh weather conditions without cracking.
+They have a designed life span of 50 to 80 years.

 Environmental friendly

 ALC panels are environment-friendly building products.
 From the raw material to the production process there is no emission of toxic wastes to the environment.
 The wastage is minimal and negligible and the entire material is reusable and recyclable.
-ALC blocks use Energy saving manufacturing process and are LEED-certified and belong to the green building category.
+ALC blocks use Energy saving manufacturing process and are LEED-certifiedand belong to the green buildingcategory.

 Earthquake resistant